Jadael/TMT/readme.md

 ---

-# Spellbook (ALPHA RELEASE)
+# Spellbook (PREVIEW)

 ![Spellbook](screenshots/spellbook.png)

 Spellbook is a module to sequence pitch and control voltage (CV) patterns in a eurorack-style environment using the plain text [RhythML syntax](RhythML.md).
 It has 16 outputs (and a polyphonic output which combines all of them), each of which outputs a voltage determined by the corresponding column in RhythML-formatted text input.
-Spellbook is not yet in the VCV Rack Library version of this plugin.
+Spellbook is not yet in the VCV Rack Library version of this plugin; check [Releases](/releases) to [install the preview](https://vcvrack.com/manual/Installing#Installing-Rack-plugins).

 ## Inputs & Outputs